About the URSA program

 - Selected scholars must remain full-time students and maintain good academic standing during the scholarship year.

-- Scholars are expected to make at least two campus presentations about their work, one brief introduction at the Independent Scholarship and Creative Activities Presentations (ISCAP) Day of the application year and one longer presentation at the same event (ISCAP Day) the following year, after successful completion of the project.
-ISCAP Day is held on the Reading Day during spring semester finals.
+- Scholars are expected to make at least two campus presentations about their work, one brief introduction at the Undergraduate Research Scholarship Award (URSA) Night of the application year and one longer presentation at the same event (URSA Night) the following year, after successful completion of the project.
+URSA Night is held on an evening during spring semester finals.
 Your advisor is expected to introduce you at both events.
 The first presentation should outline the scope and purpose of the work to be done and the latter presentation should summarize the completed research and its significance.

 - An interim report detailing work done on the project during the fall semester must be submitted to the URSA Chair by the last day of finals.
 View interim report guidelines (PDF).